|

 -Zagreus Projekt.
 Berlin.

--Christina Rau, Spouse of late German President Johannes Rau
+-Christina Rau, Spouse of late German President Johannes Rau.

 -Prof. Jutta Limbach, President of Goethe-institut.